SotaProject/rss-feed/README.md

-# RSS Fedd for Strapi
+# RSS Feed for Strapi

 This plugin will help you create RSS feed from your data in strapi, for this you need to configure the plugin in config/plugins.js